heroku-examples/heroku-applink-pattern-api-access-nodejs/README.md

 ### Bulk API Demo

-This sample includes a demonstration of using the Salesforce Bulk API using connections formed with the Heroku Integration add-on.
+This sample includes a demonstration of using the Salesforce Bulk API using connections formed with Heroku AppLink.
 To see this in action obtain an org that is empty or that you are using for testing purposes only.
 Repeat the `salesforce:authorizations` command above using the connection name `empty-org` and then update the `CONNECTION_NAMES` environment variable within `.env` with a comma delimiated list of connection names (example shown above).

 When you visit the `/bulk-demo` endpoint, the application will check for existing bulk-loaded records.
 If none are found, it will start an asynchronous bulk load process.
 You will see output in the console similar to this: